robbchar/corefx/Contributing.md

 [Contributing Guide]: https://github.com/Microsoft/dotnet/blob/master/CONTRIBUTING.md

-## Additional Guidelines for contributions to dotnet/corefx
+## Additional Guidelines for dotnet/corefx

 ### Issues
 You do not need to file an issue for trivial changes (e.g. typo fixes).
 Just send us